sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gom</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : GObject to SQLite object mapper library
+Short desc    : GObject to SQLite object mapper library
 URL          : https://wiki.gnome.org/Projects/Gom
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Gom provides an object mapper from GObjects to SQLite.
+Descript     : Gom provides an object mapper from GObjects to SQLite.
 It helps you write
              : applications that need to store structured data as well as make complex queries
              : upon that data.
 ```